 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of residents given antipsychotic medications.
-While antipsychotic drugs may be vital to many residents, it is important to make sure these medications are being used appropriately.
-In limited cases, excessive reliance on these medications may suggest that a nursing home is using these drugs to control patient behavior.
+This is the percentage of patients prescribed antipsychotic drugs.
+While antipsychotic medications may be vital to many residents, it is important to make sure these medications are being used only where medically required.
+In some cases, excessive reliance on these medications may suggest that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication